 - For the Location type, select Zonal, and then select the desired zone for your cluster.

-- If you are creating a multi-zonal cluster, select the Specify node locations checkbox, and then choose additional zones in which you'd like the cluster to run.
+- If you are creating a multi-zonal cluster, select the Specify default node locations checkbox, and then choose additional zones in which you'd like the cluster to run.

 From the navigation pane, under Node Pools, click default-pool.